goldhillpaladin/JpegDecoder/README.md

 # JpegDecoder
 A jpeg decoder
 Just a rough demo.
-Only support baseline sequential DCT and Huffman coding.
+Only support baseline sequential DCT, Huffman coding, and only one scan.